-Meet iTunes error 0xE8000015 when connect your iPhone to iTunes on computer?
+Encounter iTunes error 0xE8000015 when connecting your iPhone to iTunes on computer?
 Read this guide to get 5 reliable solutions to fix the iTunes error 0xE8000015 with no hassle.

-But what is the iTunes error 0xE8000015 on earth?
-You need to figure this out first. iTunes error 0xE8000015 is one of the most common iTunes errors, occurring with the message “iTunes error 0xe8000015” or “iTunes could not connect to this iPhone, an unknown error occurred (0xe8000015)”, when users connect their device to the computer and need to restore it with iTunes because of iPhone iPad disabled, or other situations.
+iTunes error 0xE8000015 is one of the most common iTunes errors, occurring with the message “iTunes error 0xe8000015” or “iTunes could not connect to this iPhone, an unknown error occurred (0xe8000015)” when users connect their device to the computer and need to restore it with iTunes because of iPhone/iPad disabled, or other situations.

 Check cellular data connection: Go to Settings on iPhone > Cellular >Turn off and then on cellular data.

-Check Wi-Fi network connection: Go to Settings on iPhone > WLAN > Check your iPhone is connected to a right Wi-Fi and you are within the range of the Wi-Fi network.
+Check Wi-Fi network connection: Go to Settings on iPhone > WLAN > Check your iPhone is connected to the right Wi-Fi and you are within the range of the Wi-Fi network.

 If there is not enough available space on your iPhone, you may not be able to connect iPhone to iTunes.
 In this way, you need to free up more space on your iPhone by deleting some unimportant items.
 Or you can choose to backup the files prior, and then delete them from iPhone.